Get PeakVisor App

 Experts will relish these days at Mammoth.
 The alpine terrain is accessible from two legendary lifts: the Summit Gondola and Chair 23.
 Skiers take a breathtaking ride up to the ridge, then traverse to choose their adventure.
 Climax and Cornice Bowl are the two wide-open bowls that offer fairly mellow powder skiing.
 Several steep chutes will capture the hearts of true experts, including the Wipeout Chutes and Phillipe’s.

 However, the ironically-named Kiwi Flats blows the other routes out of the water.
 This couloir borders on truly extreme skiing.
-Even when conditions are quite fat, the winds scour snow away from this chute, littering the path with rocks like a chocolate chip cookie.
-The pitch registers at a cool 50-something degrees, and there is often a rock band or small cliff in the middle.
-This puppy can be skied with jump turns on most years and ripped in powder on some big years.
-Some years the snow doesn’t fly and it doesn’t get touched.
+Even when conditions are fat, the winds scour snow away from this chute, littering the path with rocks like a chocolate chip cookie.
+The pitch registers at a cool 50-something degrees, and a rock band or small cliff is often in the middle.
+This puppy can be skied with jump turns on most years and ripped in powder on some fat years.
+Some years the snow doesn’t fly, and it doesn’t get touched.
 This classic Eastern Sierra testpiece will get the blood pumping no matter what — but if you fall, beware.
 You’re going the whole way down.

 Mammoth Mountain, California